-Barbara Rubel, keynote speaker and author, has been accepted into Newsweek Expert Forum, an invitation-only community for pioneering thinkers and industry leaders.
+Barbara Rubel, keynote speaker and author, was accepted into Newsweek Expert Forum, an invitation-only community for pioneering thinkers and industry leaders.

 Scott Gerber, founder of Newsweek Expert Forum, says, “We are honored to accept Barbara Rubel into the Newsweek Expert Forum.
 When experts gather in curated, private settings, they can share advice and build trusted relationships that further their mutual success.
 Barbara brings important insights for leaders who want to create employee wellbeing and resilience to this community.”

-Barbara Rubel is a leading authority on compassion fatigue (empathetic distress), burnout, and vicarious trauma.
+Barbara Rubel is a leading authority on compassion fatigue, empathic distress, burnout, secondary traumatic stress and vicarious trauma.

 On behalf of the entire staff at CME LLC, I would like to thank you for participating in the US Psychiatric and Mental Health Congress.
 Your contribution was greatly appreciated and added greatly to the success of the conference.Carol R. Duba, BSN, RN, MAManager, US Psychiatric & Mental Health Congress